Subject Requirements

 • Must be assessed by a farmer/veterinarian.

-• Fodder crops from the Gr 10 task will be used in Gr 11.
-In Gr 12 the final task will be done.
+• Fodder crops from the Grade 10 task will be used in Grade 11.
+In Grade 12 the final task will be done.
 Learners must choose to complete a task on a certain animal.
-The animal chosen in Grade 11 cannot be changed for Grade 12.
-The fodder crops in Grade 10 must therefore suit the chosen farming enterprise in the following grades.
+Once an animal is chosen in Grade 11, it cannot be changed for Grade 12.
+Therefore, the fodder crops from Grade 10 must be suitable for the farming enterprise related to the animal chosen in the following Grades.

 EXAMINATION